Two Swiss trains collide, 35 injured, driver feared dead

 Seventy-nine people were killed in a train crash in Spain last week, one of the worst in decades.

-Reporting by Denis Balibouse, additional reporting by Emma Farge and Katharina Bart; Writing by Tom Miles; Editing by Elizabeth Piper
+Reporting by Denis Balibouse, additional reporting by Emma Farge; Writing by Tom Miles; Editing by Robin Pomeroy